 Restriction of breath, over-heating, steamed up specs, pressure across the face and around the ears are quite unbearable for some of us, causing out-of-control feelings that overwhelm.
-It’s a double edge sword because we have to protect against the Covid 19 virus and sometimes we’ll find ourselves in situations where that voice in our head is screaming as us “Get out of here NOW – escape”.
-Even a quick trip to the shops has become a challenge and an assault on our senses, you want to escape but you’re stuck in the queue at the till so you can’t!
+It’s a double edge sword because we have to protect against the potential killer virus, Covid 19.
+At times we’ll find ourselves in situations that our instinct is shouting at us “get out of here NOW – escape”.
+For instance, a visit to the shops but you might be stuck in queue so you can’t!
 Your heart is pounding out of your chest, your head is throbbing, breathing speeds up preparing you to flee!
-Your mind has become a swirl of fear and anxiety and you enter a state of hypervigilance where everything becomes a threat as far as your brain is concerned.
+Your mind becomes a swirl of fear and anxiety and you enter a state of hypervigilance where everything becomes a threat as far as your brain is concerned.

-But you’re invisible – nobody can see your illness as you stand there hyperventilating and the emotional distress is literally behind a mask!
+But you’re invisible – nobody can see your illness and all the emotional distress is literally behind a mask!